KantaraInitiative/WG-ANCR/ancr-ts-27560-extension/27560 TS Notice Receipt Extension.md

 The Notice Record SHALL include a stable pointer to this disclosure set using `transparency_disclosure_reference` (URL/URI), unless the full disclosure set is embedded inline in the Notice Record itself.

-Changes to the disclosure set that affect technology class(es) in use, the availability/scope/effect of practical rights controls, or secondary purposes SHALL be treated as material changes and SHALL trigger a new notice version and a corresponding Notice Event Log entry (see clause 7.2.1).
+Changes to the disclosure set that affect technology class(es) in use, the availability/scope/effect of practical rights controls, or secondary purposes SHALL be treated as material changes and SHALL trigger a new notice version and a corresponding Notice Event Log entry.

 #### 7.2.2 Lawful basis interoperability